|Monthly Tech-Tip |

 The flocculation process enables technicians in ceramics to create an engobe or glaze slurry that gels and goes on to ware in a thick yet even, non-dripping layer.

-For the latter, a ceramic glaze or clay slurry that would otherwise be thin and runny can be made into a gel by the simple addition of a flocculant.
-This is typically done to improve suspension properties or enable application of engobes and slips (and sometimes glazes) in a thicker layer that does not run or drip.
+Technically, flocculation is particle aggregation in a suspension, but in ceramic circles the term generally refers to the gelling that visibly occurs in a ceramic glaze or clay slurry, that would otherwise be thin and runny, by the simple addition of a flocculant (the opposite of deflocculation).
+It is regarded as a process rather than a phenomena.
+Flocculation can make a slurry thixotropic, improving its suspension properties or enable application of engobes and slips (and sometimes glazes) in a thicker layer that does not run or drip.
 To achieve the gel the flocculation process normally requires a slurry of higher water content.
-It will thus have a higher shrinkage on drying and likely take longer to dry completely.
+It will thus have a higher shrinkage and likely take longer to dry completely.
 But technicians learn how to balance these issues to make the process successful.
 Common flocculants include calcium chloride, vinegar and epsom salts.

 Slurries with more clay (like engobes, slips) generally respond better to epsom salts.
 However the extra clay also makes them more likely to go moldy, so you may need to add a few drops of Dettol to kill the bacteria (if they are stored for any length of time).
 Vinegar works better for glaze surries, but only if they have sufficient specific gravity.
 Many people like to make an epsom salts solution and add that, but if you have a good mixer you may find it more intuitive to add the crystals (which you should crush to a powder) and wait 30 seconds for the viscosity to respond.

 The flocculated slip (left) hangs on, stays even and does not run.
 The normal slip (right) is thin and running on verticals and thinning at the rim.